[gallery columns="1" size="full" ids="135003,135008,134994,135007,62177,135010,135011,135014,135015,135016"]

 Surely it is a testament to this city's booze-soaked layout that one can have a choice of pubs... in the station.
 This is the better of the two, in this writer's humble opinion, by virtue of the fancy central bar, comfortable booths and enormous black board full of real ales.
 Despite the location, drinks aren't horrifically priced, and certainly beat a £5 can of Heineken on the trains just a few feet away.

 4. The Golden Fleece

 Mentioned in the York City Archives from the beginning of the 16th Century, The Golden Fleece is not only one of the city's oldest pubs, but also one of the most haunted.
 If you can get over the legions of Roman soldiers in the cellar and the Canadian airman who fell through the window during WWII, The Fleece is a cosy pub that stretches back (in time and distance) further than one would think.
 A good selection of craft ales at its two bars and plentiful live music make this a solid choice.

 3. The House of Trembling Madness

-The newest pub on this list, Sutlers sprung up only a few months ago.
-It is awarded first place with a heavy heart, lest it becomes too popular.
-It deserves it, however, for sheer scale.
 With more than double the number of taps and a bottled selection approaching that of The House of Trembling Madness (not to mention a separate cocktail bar upstairs), Sutlers makes it far more comfortable to explore beery tastes with plenty of space available, even at weekends.
-The staff are knowledgeable and friendly, and offer a similarly enormous selection of spirits, just in case you thought an Olympic swimming pools worth of ale wasn’t enough.
+The staff are knowledgeable and friendly, and offer a similarly enormous selection of spirits, just in case you thought an Olympic swimming pool's worth of ale wasn't enough.